Gehry’s Neuer Zollhof, Media Harbor

 Colorium & “Floosies,” Media Harbor (photo: Jochen Keute ©Deutsche Zentrale für Tourismus)

 People in glass houses shouldn’t throw stones, they should have lunch or dinner.
-Enjoy a tasty meal in one of the all-glass restaurants along the Rhine riverside: Cafe Curtiz or the Lido with a view of Media Harbor.
+Enjoy a tasty meal in one of the all-glass restaurants along the Rhine riverside: KIT Cafe or the Lido with a view of Media Harbor.

 Where to Stay: